Miss Indiana's Teen

-The Miss Indiana's Teen competition is the pageant that selects the representative for the U.S. state of Indiana in the Miss America's Teen pageant.Keegan Connor of Westfield was crowned Miss Indiana's Outstanding Teen on June 17, 2022, at the Zionsville Performing Arts Center in Zionsville, Indiana.
-She will compete for the title of Miss America's Teen 2024 in January 2024.
+The Miss Indiana's Teen competition is the pageant that selects the representative for the U.S. state of Indiana in the Miss America's Teen pageant.

+Lily Bauer of Granger was crowned Miss Indiana's Teen on June 20, 2026, at the STAR Bank Performing Arts Center in Zionsville, Indiana.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 In January 2023, the official name of the pageant was changed from Miss Indiana's Outstanding Teen, to Miss Indiana's Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the past results of Miss Indiana's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.